dessHub/url-shortener/README.md

 This is a simple URL shortening react/next application.
+See live version [https://urlshortenerr.netlify.app/](https://urlshortenerr.netlify.app/)

 How to run the app locally: